US troops will remain in Afghanistan after the 2014 year - “for a long time”

 For Russia, Washington has developed individual myths that have gained immense popularity in our country: "Russia benefits from the US presence in Afghanistan, the US restrains the flow of terrorism that will rush into Russia if the US leaves."
 Answer simple questions: what was the threat of terrorism for Russia in the summer of 2001, and what is it now, after the 10 years of the American war?
 The threat has increased both in the number of terrorist acts committed and in the number of extremist networks capable of creating terror.
 What was the drug traffic of opiates from Afghanistan in the summer of 2001, and what is it now?
 Increased more than 40 times.
 For those who are worried that “the US will leave Afghanistan” and that “the US is bogged down in Afghanistan”: the United States in Afghanistan is conducting extremely dynamic operations to form loyal militias that will be used to destabilize neighboring states.
 "Swamp" here and does not smell.
 The US also provides impunity for the production of more than 90% heroin in the world and its traffic.
 And the United States will leave Afghanistan no more than they left Germany and Japan through 65 years after the end of World War II: in Germany today, a contingent of more than 52 000 people is based, in Japan - more than 35 000 people.
 And when Japanese Prime Minister Yukio Hatoyama raised the issue of withdrawing the US military base from Okinawa in 2009, he very soon had to “resign”.

-Finally, in addition to special terminology and myths, the United States uses primitive blatant lies.
-In February, 1990, US Secretary of State J. Baker, promised "M. Gorby" that, with the unification of Germany, NATO "would not move eastward a single inch."
-After 20 years of unbridled NATO expansion, Russia has the longest military stories World front line, from Estonia in the North-West to China in the South-East - much longer than in the years of the Great Patriotic War.
-The start of the withdrawal of troops from Afghanistan, scheduled for the summer of 2011, was immediately postponed to 2014 (and now, as it became known from the admission of General John Allen, this conclusion will never happen. - Note KM.RU).
-The "temporary" US military base "Manas" in Kyrgyzstan is not only not closed: on the contrary, such bases and combat training centers are deployed throughout Central Asia.
+Finally, in addition to special terminology and myths, the United States uses a primitive gross lie.
+In February 1990, US Secretary of State J. Baker promised "M. Gorbi" that with the unification of Germany, NATO "will not move east an inch."
+After 20 years of NATO's indomitable expansion, Russia has the longest front line in the military history of the world, from Estonia in the north-west to China in the southeast - much longer than during the Great Patriotic War.
+Scheduled for the summer of 2011, the beginning of the withdrawal of troops from Afghanistan was immediately transferred to the 2014-th (and now, as it became known from the confession of General John Allen, this conclusion will never happen. - Note KM.RU).
+The “temporary” US military base Manas in Kyrgyzstan is not only not closed: on the contrary, such bases and combat training centers are deployed throughout Central Asia.

 Paraphrasing Churchill's well-known remark about Russia, American promises are treachery, wrapped in lies, wrapped in deceit.